VirusTotal/yara/docs/writingrules.rst

 Another special variable than can be used on a rule is ``entrypoint``.
-If file is a Portable Executable (PE) or Executable and Linkable Format (ELF), this variable holds the raw offset of the exectutable’s entry point in case we are scanning a file.
+If file is a Portable Executable (PE) or Executable and Linkable Format (ELF), this variable holds the raw offset of the executable’s entry point in case we are scanning a file.
 If we are scanning a running process, the entrypoint will hold the virtual address of the main executable’s entry point.
 A typical use of this variable is to look for some pattern at the entry point to detect packers